kieker-monitoring/SustainKiekerHackathon/README.md

 ## Instructions

-### Write an Otkt program

-1. The following Otkt program example defines a mapping from an OTel Span to a Kieker OperationExecutionRecord.
+1. The following Otkt demo program defines a mapping from an OTel Span to a Kieker OperationExecutionRecord.
 Create a file with the code and save it with an `otkt` extension.

    ```
    Span: OTelSpan {